splunk/splunk-connect-for-syslog/docs/CONTRIBUTING.md

 When contributing to this repository, please first discuss the change you wish to make via a GitHub issue or Slack message with the owners of this repository.

+##Data Safety

+Splunk Connect for Syslog is a community built and maintained product.
+Anyone with internet access can get a Splunk GitHub account and participate.
+Just as with any publicly available repository, care must be taken to never share private data via Issues, Pull Requests or any other mechanisms.
+Any data that is shared in the Splunk Connect for Syslog GitHub repository is available to the entire Community without limits.
+No members of the Community or their employers (including Splunk) can be held responsible for any damages resulting from the sharing of private data via the Splunk GitHub.

+Any data samples shared in the Splunk GitHub repository must be free of private data.
+* Working locally, identify potentially sensitive field values in data samples (Public IP address, Public URL, Hostname, Etc.)
+* Replace all potentially sensitive field values with synthetic values
+* Manually review data samples to re-confirm they are free of private data before sharing in the Splunk GitHub

 ##Setup Development Environment

 For a basic development environment docker and a bash shell is all you need.
 For a more complete IDE experience see our wiki (Setup PyCharm)[https://github.com/splunk/splunk-connect-for-syslog/wiki/SC4S-Development-Setup-Using-PyCharm]